 Kwiambal National Park

 Limestone Caves walking track is a short, easy walk in Kwiambal National Park, near Ashford.
-It’s popular with families keen to explore the caves, spot the local bats, and enjoy a picnic or natural swim spot.
+It’s popular with families keen to explore the caves, spot the local bats and enjoy a picnic.

 - Kwiambal National Park

 September to October and March to April.
 Restricted access during summer breeding and winter hibernation seasons.

 - What to

 - Raincoat, drinking water, sturdy shoes, hat, sunscreen, snacks, suitable clothing, torch

 - Please limit exploration to the first 50m of the caves.